yelimot/information-management/README.md

-Bank management system is constructed from me and five of my groupmates.
+Bank management system is a term project constructed from me and five of my groupmates.
 It is a database system that includes the user’s transaction, account processes and all the information of the consultants of the bank.